 Building an Effective Study System

-Cramming works for spelling tests.
-It fails spectacularly for O-Levels.
-Effective O-Level preparation requires distributed practice — regular revision throughout Sec 3-4, not intensive study in the final months.
+Cramming works for spelling tests but fails spectacularly for O-Levels — effective preparation requires distributed practice and regular revision throughout Sec 3-4, not intensive study in the final months.

 What a sustainable study system looks like: